 The charges can be pretty high.
-As mentioned previously, these cases can take a long time to settle, and if the in meantime you’re also accumulating interest on a loan, it can mean an even bigger financial strain than the one you started with.
-The loans often have no specific timeframe, and can essentially just wait around for you.
+As mentioned previously, these cases can take a long time to settle, and if, in the meantime, you’re also accumulating interest on a loan, it can mean an even bigger financial strain than the one you started with.
+The loans often have no specific timeframe and can essentially just wait around for you.
 In the end, even if you get enough compensation for your injuries, you may have to pay a good chunk of that sum back to the legal funding company that gave you the loan.

 What Should You Do?

 There is no question that these personal injury loans can offer some peace of mind to victims of car accidents surrounded by bills to pay.
 However, you should think carefully before you take on such a loan.